nicola-strappazzon/arch/README.md

 > [!Warning]
 > - The following steps will erase the entire disk to install the base operating system.
 Make sure to have a backup outside the computer and check that nothing is missing before proceeding.
 > - The author of these scripts is not responsible for any inconveniences.
-> - By default, the host and username are set to my name.
+> - By default, the hostname and username are set to my name.

 ## Install